laxmikant-ainapure/upcxx/src/future/README.md

   template<typename ...ArgFuture1s>
   struct future_kind_when_all; // detail::when_all_fast result

-  // generic heaped refcounted runtime node. all other kinds can be casted to
+  // generic heaped refcounted runtime node. all other kinds can be cast to
   // this one through materialization to a runtime node. struct future_kind_shref;